Meet the Brilliant Designer behind couture + love + madness

 What makes your designs unique?

-I’ve been going to China for 8 years now, but when I first traveled there to showcase my designs, I was heavily inspired by the fabrics and I ended up with a Chinese/Western collection called Silk Road.
+I had been going to China for many years, long before I went to design school in London.
+When I first traveled there to showcase my designs, I was heavily inspired by the fabrics and I ended up with a Chinese/Western collection called Silk Road.
 It was basically their traditional fabrics sewn into Western styles and cuts.
 I had a really great response from China because it was an interesting blend of traditional and non-traditional without the Mandarin collar.
 It was very different to a stereotypical Chinese collection.
 My designs are also unique as the cuts are quite feminine and classic.
 I also love interesting, textured, and colourful fabrics.

-Congratulations on being the first South Australian to be accepted into London’s prestigious Central Saint Martins!
-What are you looking to get out of the experience?
+You were the very first South Australian to be accepted into London’s prestigious Central Saint Martins.
+How was the experience.

-Thanks, I’m a bit nervous.
-They’re one of the very few schools worldwide that offer an Advanced Fashion program which I’m really excited about after studying an Advanced Diploma at TAFE SA.
+I was a bit nervous heading off.
+They’re one of the very few schools worldwide that offer an Advanced Fashion program which I was very excited about after studying an Advanced Diploma at TAFE SA.
 I hope to be inspired by learning and embracing the “Central Saint Martin’s way”.
 The intensive course is filled with pattern making, sewing, lectures, fashion illustration, and portfolio development.
-It’s been a dream of mine for such a long time.
-Even to get just a taste with the summer school, it’s a fantastic opportunity.
+It’ had been a dream of mine for such a long time.
+It was a fantastic opportunity, as it had been a dream of mine for such a long time.
+It was incredibly inspiring and I came back with so many new ideas.

 Interview: Jacqueline Miholos